michello/PriCoSha/README.md

 - like/dislike feature for content items
 - delete content items
 - create/delete friend group
+- profile page for user (which displays first name, last name, and posts they made, commented or tagged in)

 ## Testing Purposes
 - `Username` is the person's NYU net id.